hila-chefer/RobustViT/README.md

 # RobustViT

-PyTorch implementation of **Optimizing Relevance Maps of Vision Transformers Improves Robustness**.
+Official PyTorch implementation of **Optimizing Relevance Maps of Vision Transformers Improves Robustness**.
 This code allows to finetune the explainability maps of Vision Transformers to enhance robustness.

 ## Producing Segmenataion Data